 An Anglers’ Paradise

 I have commented previously as to how can anyone not love this great area we have here?
 When you watch the news and see those vicious tornadoes, mudslides, tsunamis, forest fires, earthquakes and hurricanes, it sure makes me appreciate this area even more.
 A snowstorm or ice storm does not seem that bad after other tragedies of loss of life and property.
 We also don’t have those critters that bite, sting or eat you like gators, spiders, poisonous snakes, grizzly bear, scorpions, and sharks.

 I hope these few basic tips help the novice get a start fishing on Eastern Lake Ontario but always remember to have fun and take a kid fishing!

 About The Author

-Captain Bob Dick owns and operates Moby Dick Charters out of Henderson Harbor on eastern Lake Ontario.
-Captain Bob specializes in sport fishing for trophy walleye, king salmon, lake trout, brown trout, northern pike, and smallmouth bass.
-He lived and fished the eastern end of Lake Ontario and its tributaries his entire life and is a member of the New York State Outdoor Writers’ Association.
+Captain Bob Dick owns and operates Moby Dick Charters out of Henderson Harbor on Lake Ontario.
+Captain Bob specializes in sport fishing for trophy walleye, browns, lake trout, king salmon, northern pike and smallmouth bass.
+He has lived and fished the eastern end of Lake Ontario and tributaries his entire life and is a member of the NYS Outdoor Writers’ Association.